Sara Gilbert Opens Up About

 This is incredibly sad and difficult for all of us, as we’ve created a show that we believe in, are proud of, and that audiences love— one that is separate and apart from the opinions and words of one cast member.— sara gilbert (@THEsaragilbert) May 29, 2018

-Right now, rumors are swirling that Roseanne may continue — just without its titular character or star.
-According to TMZ, a Darlene-centric sitcom is rumored to be "in the works."
+Right now, rumours are swirling that Roseanne may continue — just without its titular character or star.
+According to TMZ, a Darlene-centric sitcom is rumoured to be "in the works."
 Entertainment Weekly also reported that a Conners-minus-Roseanne TV show could happen at ABC though there was no mention of Darlene as its leading lady.

 As a producer on the series, Gilbert helped make sure that the series retained its working class perspective.
 She told Variety: